 If you’re wanting to learn more about the park and its history, a stop at the visitor is a must then.
 From a 20-minute movie about the park to interactive exhibits and photography, a visit to the visitor center is a great little stop.

 Plus, mosey around back to the gift shop and take a seat on their outdoor patio to take in the views of the dunes and mountains from afar.

 7. Have Yourself a Sand Dunes Picnic

 Looking for a little R&R after all your hiking and sandboarding fun?
 How about a little picnic?
 Plan to pack breakfast and/or lunch and set up shop just outside the parking lot.

 Find a shaded spot on the sand and bam, you have yourself a tasty meal with a million-dollar view.

 TIP: We used our jet-boil to heat water for coffee and to heat up some tasty curry.
 We also have some great lightweight chairs we bring everywhere for moments like these.

 8. Drive The Medano Pass Primitive Road

-Medano Primitive road is rough 22 mile road that connects the Great Sand Dunes with Colorado State Highway 69.
-The road is rocky, bumpy and if you decided to drive it, a 4WD vehicle is needed.
+Medano Primitive road is a rough 22-mile road that connects the Great Sand Dunes with Colorado State Highway 69.
+The road is rocky, and bumpy and if you decided to drive it, a 4WD vehicle is needed.

 TIP: Don’t have a 4WD vehicle?
 Fat bikes are permitted on the Medano Pass Primitive Road.